 A list of 200 possibilities can feel overwhelming.
 Many of today's majors didn't exist in the 1970s and '80s.
-But whether your child ultimately ends up in astronautics (the design of spacecraft), informatics (the study of computer systems and how they're used by groups) or viticulture (winemaking and vineyard management), it helps to start out by looking at broad areas of interest.
-Is he an arts guy or a science student?
+Whether your child ultimately ends up in Astronautics (the design of spacecraft), informatics (the study of computer systems and how they're used by groups) or viticulture (winemaking and vineyard management), it helps to start out by looking at broad areas of interest.
+Is he an art guy or a science student?
 Choose a broad category first, then delve into the specifics and narrow the list.

 Take a Quiz

 Getting My Kid Down to Just One Major (Or Maybe Two)

 If your college kid winnowed their college major choices down from the vast array of possibilities to a handful, that's fantastic.
 Now all they have to do is pick one—or two:

 Choosing a Major

 Encourage your college kid to think beyond Intro 101, and take a good, hard look at the department, the major and all its major-required courses online.
 Stroll the campus bookstore and look at the textbooks professors are choosing for those classes.
 Then take the intro class.
 Sit in on others.
 Talk to students who chose that major, as well as an academic adviser to map out what that major path would look like.
 And if it's still looking good, take more classes to help confirm the decision.

 Make sure your college kid understands the how-tos involved in declaring a major, including deadlines and paperwork, for his specific school and major.

 Choosing More Than One

-Some college students are so passionate about their field(s), they may not want to limit themselves to just one major.
-But a double major is an enormous undertaking and one that, depending on the college, may translate into a fifth year of study (and tuition).
+Some college students are so passionate about their field(s), they may not want to limit themselves to just one major, but a double major is an enormous undertaking and one that, depending on the college, may translate into the fifth year of study (and tuition).
 So it's also worth investigating the differences between a major and a minor.